pschatzmann/TinyHttp/README.md

 }
 ```

-## Example - Streamed Http
+## Example - Logging with Http

-You can "publish" to an Arduino stream and look at the result from multiple browser windows:
+You can "write log messages" to an Arduino stream and look at the result from multiple browser windows:

 ```
 #include <WiFi.h>
 #include "HttpServer.h"
-#include "ExtensionStream.h"
+#include "Extensions/ExtensionStream.h"
-#include "Ticker.h"
+#include "Utils/Ticker.h"

-using namespace tinyhttp;

 // setup server
 WiFiServer wifi;